 The SDSU/UCSD program graduates approximately 8-10 Audiologists per year.
 The UOP program is planning to graduate 20 Audiologists per year, although that eventuality has not been proven since this program has not yet opened.
 However, even if both programs graduate as many students as planned, this number of new Audiologists will certainly not be sufficient to meet the needs of California's hearing impaired.
 In fact, at this point, each licensed Audiologist in California provides services for approximately 3300 hearing impaired people.
 That number would increase to more than 4900 patients by 2030 if the number of Audiologists remains constant.
-At present, Kaiser Permanente is the largest employer of Audiologists in California to meet its needs.
+At present, Kaiser Permanente is the largest employer of Audiologists in California.
+Reportedly (SLPAHADB, 2013), Kaiser now "imports" 80% of its Audiologists from states other than California to meet its needs.
 In addition, the Veteran's Administration (VA) noted in 2012 that visits to VA Audiology clinics has increased to over 1.6 million or 36% since 2009.
 Due to the shortage of Audiologists, veterans are waiting up to a year to be seen for diagnostic evaluations and hearing aid fittings.
 At present, there are a large number of open Audiologist positions in California in all types of professional settings.